MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/considerations-known-issues.md

 ### Live migration with Hyper-V breaks when upgrading to Windows Server 2025 (preview)

 > [!IMPORTANT]
-> Windows Server 2025 is in PREVIEW.
+> Windows Server 2025 is in previeww.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 Devices which use CredSSP-based Delegation may no longer be able to use [Live Migration with Hyper-V](/windows-server/virtualization/hyper-v/manage/live-migration-overview) after upgrading to Windows Server 2025 (preview).
 Applications and services which rely on live migration (such as [SCVMM](/system-center/vmm/overview)) may also be affected.
 CredSSP-based delegation is the default for Windows Server 2022 and earlier for live migration.